On the embeddings of selfadjoint operator spaces: Positive generation

 \begin{remark} By Corollary \ref{C:emb} we have that if $\S$ is an operator subsystem in an operator system $\T$ (not necessarily with the same units) with co-dimension $1$, then $\T$ is completely order isomorphic to $E^{\#}$. \end{remark}

-We finish the section with an example to demonstrate that the assumption of \emph{completely (approximately) 1-generation} in Theorem \ref{T:1apppos} cannot be relaxed to mere \emph{(approximately) positively generation} if one wishes to obtain an automatic embedding property.
+We finish the section with an example to demonstrate that the assumption of \emph{complete (approximate) 1-generation} in Theorem \ref{T:1apppos} cannot be relaxed to mere \emph{(approximate) positive generation} if one wishes to obtain an automatic embedding property.

 \begin{example} Let $E \subseteq M_2(\bC)$ be the selfadjoint operator space generated by

 Since $\{A, B\}$ is a linearly independent selfadjoint set, any selfadjoint element in $E$ has the form